-- Children’s Savings Accounts could help address equity gaps in education early
+- Dedicated college savings accounts can help address equity gaps in education early.

-Despite decades of work in the U.S. to close achievement gaps, huge disparities in who goes to and completes college continue to persist.
-In particular, students of color are less likely than their white peers to go to college at all, and far less likely to graduate.
-Saving for college through a Children’s Savings Account (CSA) presents an opportunity for policy-makers to address these equity gaps early.
-As soon as a child is enrolled in a college savings program, that child, their family, and the community have a chance to start building habits, intentions, and beliefs on the path toward college.
-In this way, the act of saving itself can help families build a college-bound identity—the sense that college is achievable for their children—and this identity can then help lead to future savings.
+Despite decades of work in the U.S. to close educational achievement gaps, unacceptable disparities persist in who attends and completes college.
+In particular, students of color are less likely than their white peers to enroll in college and far less likely to graduate.
+Financial vehicles such as Children’s Savings Accounts (CSAs) and 529 college savings plans present an opportunity for policy makers to help address these equity gaps early.
+In addition to helping people save money in a tax deferred way, the act of saving itself can help families build a college-bound identity—the sense that college is achievable for their children.

 While there is limited evidence on exactly which elements of college savings programs help build a college-going mindset, insights from behavioral science can help families bridge the gap between having an intention to save and actually opening an account and contributing regularly.
 We can analyze data to understand who is using these accounts and how they are doing so, conduct qualitative research to understand why participants are or are not saving, and creatively design programs to support those families who stand to gain the most from their use.

 For over a decade, ideas42’s Postsecondary Education team has been working to identify the behavioral barriers impeding student success, and to design and implement interventions to address those challenges.
 As part of this effort, we—along with ideas42’s Financial Health team—have used insights from behavioral science to research, design, implement, and test interventions aimed specifically at boosting college savings.
 Among other efforts:

 - We partnered with San Francisco’s Office of Financial Empowerment to behaviorally redesign outreach materials for all new families in their Kindergarten to College (K2C) savings program, creating a comprehensive Welcome Kit.